risk-first/website/docs/risks/Complexity-Risk/Kolmogorov-Complexity.md

 ![Using Libraries and Languages to reduce Codebase Risk](/img/generated/risks/complexity/libraries.svg)

 So as the above diagram shows, we can also reduce [Codebase Risk](/tags/Codebase-Risk) in our choice of _languages_ and _third party libraries_.
 This doesn't come without a cost, though.
-We are trading-off our own [Codebase Risk](/tags/Codebase-Risk) but increasing [Dependency Risk](/tags/Dependency-Risk) and [Boundary Risk](/tags/Boundary-Risk) instead.
+We are trading-off our own [Codebase Risk](/tags/Codebase-Risk) but increasing [Dependency Risk](/tags/Dependency-Risk) and [Lock-In Risk](/tags/Lock-In-Risk) instead.